droyed/benchit/docs/source/workflow.rst

     >>> in_ = {(m,n):generate_inputs(m,n) for m in m_list for n in n_list}
     >>> t = benchit.timings(fncs, in_, input_name=['arg0', 'arg1'])

 Plots on groupings would result in subplots.
 More on this with examples is shown later in this document.
 Note that we can have a `n-level` nested loop structure and the subplots would take care of the plotting.
-More on this with real-world examples is shown later in this document.

 .. |timings| image:: timings.png